mietzen/AKS-ArgoCD-tutorial/README.md

   --set service.type=LoadBalancer
 ```

-After successfull deployment we need our public IP address:
+After a successful deployment, we’ll need our public IP address:

 ```shell
 kubectl get svc -n traefik traefik
 ```

-Create a new DNS A-Record with the value of `EXTERNAL-IP`, for me this will be: `argocd.demo.k8s.stack-dev.de`
+Create a new DNS **A record** with the value of `EXTERNAL-IP`.
+Mine is for example: `argocd.demo.k8s.stack-dev.de`

 Test it with:

 ```shell
 nslookup argocd.demo.k8s.stack-dev.de
 ```

-OK now let's create a staging config first to test our setup, to avoid the let's encrypt rate limits, create a new file called `argocd-ingress.yaml`:
+Now let’s create a staging configuration to test our setup and avoid Let’s Encrypt rate limits.
+Create a new file called `argocd-ingress.yaml`:

 ```yaml
 apiVersion: networking.k8s.io/v1